Serving Our Community

-USPS members help the National Ocean Service keep nautical charts accurate and save taxpayers millions of dollars each year by reporting chart corrections.
+Our members cooperate with the National Oceanic and Atmospheric Administration to keep nautical charts accurate and in doing so have saved taxpayers millions of dollars each year by reporting chart corrections.

-USPS members participate with the US Coast Guard Auxiliary in conducting free vessel safety inspections.
+Our members also participate with the US Coast Guard Auxiliary in conducting free vessel safety inspections.

 Vessel Safety Check